SirRobertWells/Programming_Projects/README.md

 <br>Now on to CSS
 <hr>Hoping to learn enough to create an app for fitness.<hr>
 Got HTML5 and CSS down.
 Fun stuff.<br>
-Now for more webpage design.
+Now for more webpage design.<br>
+Def getting the hang of GitHub as well.